mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 in this region; it is more that those in the know prefer to keep secret their advantages.

-# T HE CLOSE RIMWARD REGION
+# THE CLOSE RIMWARD REGION

 Beyond the trans-border region, a corridor roughly six parsecs wide pushes rimward through the Hanstone